-Some medications may have side effects that can affect your balance and if you’re on a number of different medications you may be more at risk.
+Some medications may have side effects that can affect your balance.
+If you’re on a number of different medications you may be more at risk too.
 Tell your GP if any of your medication is making you feel dizzy or unwell and ask your GP or pharmacist for a review of your medication every year.

 Check your eyes and hearing

 Make sure you have regular hearing and eye tests.
-You will qualify for free NHS eye tests at least once every two years if you are over 60 or receiving certain benefits and you may be eligible for a free eye test at home if you can't get to an optician.
-Action on Hearing Loss has an online hearing test and your GP can also arrange a hearing test.
+You will qualify for free NHS eye tests at least once every two years if you are over 60 or receiving certain benefits.
+You may also be eligible for a free eye test at home if you can't get to an optician.
+RNID has an online hearing test and your GP can also arrange a hearing test.

 Look after your feet

 Keep your toenails trimmed and visit a chiropodist if you have any foot problems.
-Talk to your GP to see if you qualify for free NHS foot care services or find a local registered chiropodist or podiatrist on the NHS website.
+Talk to your GP to see if you're able to get free NHS foot care services or find a local registered chiropodist or podiatrist on the NHS website.